Tic-Tac-Dough: Gameplay

 On the original series, the same nine categories were used for an entire match regardless of the number of games played and/or episodes it took.
 On all subsequent series, each new game featured a different set of nine categories.
-If there were ties on the original series or the first syndicated series, the pot was carried over to each subsequent game until someone won.
-If there was a tie on the CBS daytime series, a jump-in question was played to determine a winner.
+If there were ties on the original series, the CBS series or the first syndicated series, the pot was carried over to each subsequent game until someone won.
 In the 1990 series, there was no carryover of the pot from a tied game.
 Instead, the values of the outer boxes increased by $500 and the center box by $1,000 until the tie was broken.

 For each tie game before being defeated, losing challengers received $100 on the 1950s version and $250 from 1979 to 1986; champions who eventually lost the match after a tie game did not receive any additional money.

 On the GSN version, there are three rounds of play.
 For the first two rounds, each category is a multiple-choice question with three answers.
 In round one, each correct answer is worth 100 points, and a Tic-Tac-Dough is worth 500 points.
 In round two, the points are doubled, and one category is worth double points.
 An incorrect answer changes the box chosen into a new category and finding the dragon hidden on the board forfeits the contestant's turn.
 In round three, each contestant has their own board of nine categories and 60 seconds to get as many Tic-Tac-Doughs as possible.
 Each correct answer is worth 300 points, and a Tic-Tac-Dough is worth 1,000 points.
 An incorrect answer blocks that box and finding the dragon costs the contestant 5 seconds.
 The contestant with the most points at the end of the game wins $1,000 and plays the bonus round; otherwise, in case of a tie, a sudden-death question in a pre-determined category will be read to the players, and whoever buzzes in with the correct answer takes the $1,000 and advances; an incorrect response gives the opponent the opportunity to win it; however, should the other player miss, the procedure is repeated until someone wins it.

 Special categories

 Special categories were introduced in 1980 and used throughout the rest of the syndicated run and the 1990 version, marked by red backgrounds in the former and red lettering in the latter.
 Only one such category was used per game at first; later, the board would display two and then three.
-These categories never appeared in the center box, either at the start of the game or after a shuffle.
+These categories never appeared in the center box, either at the start of the game or after a shuffle and many of the special categories involved both contestants to play and were used for either a win or a block.